Savadow/100-Days-of-Code/README.md

 - `day_25.py`
 > U.S. States Guessing Game: A game to guess all 50 states in the U.S. using turtle and
 > pandas

+- `day_26.py`
+> NATO Alphabet: A program that outputs a list of NATO alphabet based on a word
+> inputted